 Please note that once you begin the scholarships application, you must complete it.
 You will only be able to edit it up until May 31 and after that time, you will not be able return to edit it later.

-We strongly encourage students to complete the Free Application for Federal Student Aid (FAFSA) as many engineering scholarships have a financial need requirement.
+We strongly encourage students to complete the Free Application for Federal Student Ais (FAFSA) annually by the University of Maryland prioirty deadline of January 1, as many engineering scholarships have a financial need requirement.

 The 2019-2020 scholarships application is available online.2019-2020 Scholarships Application